Ancient Feats That Started A Revolution

 Agriculture is a defining achievement in the development of civilization.
 Other accomplishments, such as laws, cities and even the written language were built upon the structure that agriculture provided.
 For thousands of years our ancestors survived by living a hunter/gatherer lifestyle.
 They were omnivores and lived on a diet that included fresh meats, fish, fruits, vegetables, seed and nuts.
 Then about 10,000 years ago, people from remote parts of the world (Mesopotamia, China and Mexico), abandoned their foraging way of life and began cultivating crops.
 In cultures where agriculture became their base, civilization soon appeared.
 This was a remarkable change for nomadic groups that survived through hunting and gathering for hundreds of thousands of years.

 Experts have suggested that living a hunter/gatherer lifestyle was difficult and time-consuming.
-They imply that the development of agriculture allowed people to live in large, sedentary communities where they would have more leisure time.
+They imply that the development of agriculture allowed people to live in large, sedentary communities.
 This paradigm shift supported job specialization, which, in turn, facilitated the development of the arts, writing and other technical advances.

 These early farmers worked all day instead of a few hours a day, as did their hunter/gatherer predecessors.
 The freedom they had once experienced was lost to work schedules that had to be met.
 This change ultimately led to a lower quality of life and a decline in overall human health.
 According to Dentist and Naturopath Dr. Alison Adams, “The archeological fossil record indicates that the introduction of the agrarian diet coincided with a massive decline in the health and vitality of the population.
 Prior to this time there was no evidence of degenerative diseases or tooth decay, but with agriculture both men and women lost considerable height which has only now been recovered after 10,000 years.
 There is also evidence that there was a massive increase in infant mortality at this time.”